 Live Music | Cold Drinks | Proper Southern Food

 RCC has a very relaxed atmosphere.
 The place has the feel of a sleepy old town that hasn’t been touched in a generation, so don’t criticize that we have nothing that is fancy or new.
-Our menu of food and drinks is well crafted but simple, so don’t come demanding a haute couture culinary journey or a broad array of beers and mixed drinks with stupid names like Sex on a Beach.
-Our President and Chef, Jess DeSham Timmons, works diligently to source local ingredients for all of our fare, and we support many local farms and businesses including 44 Farms, Black Hill Meats, Slow Dough and Texas Quail Farms.
+Our menu of food and drinks is well-crafted but simple, so don’t come demanding a haute couture culinary journey or a broad array of beers and mixed drinks with stupid names like Sex on a Beach.
+Our team works diligently to source local ingredients for all of our fare, and we support many local farms and businesses including 44 Farms, Black Hill Meats, Slow Dough and Texas Quail Farms.
 It’s not just your average bar food – everything we serve is made from scratch in our very own kitchen.

 We don’t tolerate harassing the RCC hotties, harassing other guests, fights, or idiocy.
 We want people who enjoy a good time but know their limits, pay their bills, play nice with others, and act like civilized Rednecks.
 We want our staff and the bands to enjoy their jobs and to be treated with respect.

 Michael Berry won’t be here every day, or for every concert, and won’t be able to visit with every person who shows up.
 He wants to have a good time, too, and relax just like everyone else.
 This is not a place to hang out with Michael, it’s a place to meet new people.
 He’s not the person to contact if you have a problem, the RCC team is for that.
 No, friends of Michael don’t get free stuff, and Michael will pay for things just like everyone else.
 There are bills to pay, and he’s made very clear that nobody gets a free ride, including him.